naomiekas/ae-07-brexit-story-dataviz/brexit.md

 ### Exercise 1 - Free scales

 Add `scales = "free_x"` as an argument to the `facet_wrap()` function.
-How does the visualisation change?
-How is the story this visualisation telling different than the story the original plot tells?
+How does the visualization change?
+How is the story this visualization telling different than the story the original plot tells?

 ``` r